raul23/ebook-classifier-training/README.rst

    <p align="center"><img src="./images/average_feature_effect_ComplementNB_small_dataset.png">
    </p>

 `:information_source:` What is really going on here?
-The average effects for each top 5 keywords seem to be almost the same for all class.
+The average effects for each top 5 keywords seem to be almost the same for all classes.

 - Average effects for each top 5 keywords per class::